Skip to content

 SERVER_2 --> REDIS

-Let's temporarily set aside whether this deployment method truly qualifies as 'High Availability', assuming such a deployment requirement indeed exists.
+Let's not consider for now whether this deployment method truly qualifies as 'High Availability'.
+Assume there is indeed such a deployment requirement.

-A fully independent active-standby deployment essentially involves deploying two completely independent sets of DataFlux Func (with identical Secret, MySQL, and Redis configurations in the user-config.yaml file for both).
+A fully independent primary-backup deployment essentially involves deploying two completely independent sets of DataFlux Func (with identical configurations for Secret, MySQL, and Redis in the user-config.yaml file).

-Since the active and standby DataFlux Func instances operate independently, the Beat services on both the active and standby servers will trigger scheduled tasks within their respective environments, which will cause scheduled tasks to be triggered redundantly.
+Since the primary and backup DataFlux Func operate independently, the Beat services on both the primary and backup servers will trigger scheduled tasks in their respective environments, which will cause scheduled tasks to be triggered twice.

-To avoid this issue, you can either keep the standby node's DataFlux Func turned off during normal operation, or implement logic within your scripts to handle and prevent duplicate task execution.
+To avoid this issue, you can shut down the DataFlux Func on the backup node during normal operation, or write logic within your scripts to handle and prevent duplicate task execution.

 flowchart TB